BreadchainCoop/gas-killer-solidity/README.md

 - With 15 voters: ~38% gas reduction

 As the number of voters increases, the gas savings become more pronounced, making this approach highly scalable for applications with large data sets.

+# Integration path
+1. Autogenerate functions based on the target function (for gas savings) that implement slashing, AVS access control, and contract storage tracking.
+2. Deploy an upgraded version of the original contract (all previous functions are still supported)
+3. Redirect existing transactions to the AVS instead of the contract

 # Running Tests